Josef Masopust

 Josef Masopust (9 February 1931 – 29 June 2015) was a Czech football player and coach.
 He played as midfielder and was a key player for Czechoslovakia, helping them reach the 1962 FIFA World Cup Final.
-He was capped 63 times, scoring ten goals for his country.
+He was capped 63 times, scoring ten goals for his national team.

 He was named European Footballer of the Year in 1962.
 In November 2003, to celebrate UEFA's Jubilee, Masopust was selected as his country's Golden Player by the Football Association of the Czech Republic as their most outstanding player of the past 50 years.
 He was named by Pelé as one of the top 125 greatest living footballers in March 2004.
 He is regarded as one of the greatest midfielders of all time.

+Life

+Masopust was born on 9 February 1931 in Střimice (today non-existent village in the territory of Most).

 Club career

 Masopust's first club was lowly ZSJ Uhlomost Most, but ZSJ Technomat Teplice (renamed to ZSJ Vodotechna Teplice in 1951) signed him as a 19-year-old left-half and gave him his top-flight debut.
 Then, in 1952, he joined a Czechoslovak Armed Forces football club under name of ATK Praha (renamed to ÚDA Praha in 1953 and to Dukla Prague in winter 1956).
 Masopust won eight league championships and three national cups with Dukla.
 They also reached the semi-finals of the 1966–67 European Cup, losing to the eventual winners of the competition (Celtic).

 When he eventually went abroad in 1968, he helped Crossing Molenbeek win promotion to the Belgian first division as player-coach.
 His coaching career continued at Dukla, however his only Czechoslovak league title as a coach came with Zbrojovka Brno in the 1977–78 season.
 Later, between 1984 and 1987, he led the Czechoslovakia national team, overseeing a total of 27 matches.
 He subsequently had a spell in Indonesia where he coached their national Olympic football team with Milan Bokša between 1988 and 1991.